miso-lims/miso-lims/docs/user_manual/general_navigation.md

 {% include userman-heading.md section=page.section sub=sub subsub=subsub title="Finding Related Items" %}

 Several tables (Samples, Libraries, Dilutions, and Pools) have toolbar buttons labelled "Parents" and "Children."
 These allow you to find items related to the ones you have selected.
-For instance, you can select a number of Dilutions on the Dilutions list page, click "Parents," and choose "Library" from the dialog.
+For instance, you can select a number of dilutions on the Dilutions list page, click "Parents," and choose "Library" from the dialog.
 This will select all of the Libraries from which the selected Dilutions were propagated.
-You can then select an action to perform on the Libraries.
+You can then select an action to perform on the libraries.
 This will be the same set of options that are available on the Libraries list page.
+One item is said to be the "parent" of another if the other item was created using the first.
+A library is the parent of a library dilution because the dilution was made from the library.

+Here is a list of all the related item types that can be selected using the "Parents" and "Children" buttons where lower-numbered items are parents of the higher-numbered items:

+1. Samples
+1. Libraries
+1. Library Dilutions
+1. Pools

+If your site uses detailed sample mode, samples are broken into several additional types:

+1. Identity Samples
+1. Tissue Samples
+1. Tissue Processing Samples
+1. Stock Samples
+1. Aliquot Samples

 {% include userman-toplink.md %}